Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 Texas vs. Xavier: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A Sweet 16 matchup features the No. 2 seed Texas Longhorns (28-8) squaring off against the No. 3 seed Xavier Musketeers (27-9) on Friday at T-Mobile Center.
-This NCAA Tournament contest tips at 9:45 PM, with the winner advancing to the Midwest Regional final.
+A spot in the Elite Eight of the NCAA Tournament will go to either the No. 2 Texas Longhorns (28-8) or the No. 3 Xavier Musketeers (27-9) when the teams square off in the Sweet 16.
+This game tips off at 9:45 PM on Friday.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Texas vs. Xavier matchup.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Texas vs. Xavier matchup in this article.

 Texas vs. Xavier Game Info